-- Renew the eligibility of providers and programs; and - Terminate ETPs or programs, when necessary due to poor performance or violation of WIOA requirements.
+- Terminate ETPs programs when necessary due to poor performance or violation of WIOA requirements.

-The CWDB's designated reviewer(s) will complete the review and determine the eligibility of a training program for use in the region within 10 business days following the date the training provider w85as approved by the State (DWD).
+The CWB's designated reviewer(s) will complete the review and determine the eligibility of a training program for use in the region within 10 business days following the date the State (OWD) approves the training providers and programs.

 The reviewer(s) will submit a brief explanation for denial of any training course/program in ETPS.
-Only training programs approved by the CWDB are eligible for WIOA funding in the central region.
+Only training programs approved by the CWB are eligible for WIOA funding in the Central Region.

-Job Center staff will review both ETPS and MO Jobs to ensure the program is approved at both the state and local levels before selecting the program to enroll a WIOA funded individual for training.
+d) Job Center staff will review both the Central Region's ETP list and MoScores to ensure the program is approved at both the state and local levels before selecting the program to enroll a WIOA funded individual for training.

-Job Center staff must ensure that student/ITA participants are provided career orientation and apprised of how to view consumer information, where to apply their ITA funding, for what types of training, in what likely occupations and how to compare a given training provider with another regarding successful placements and earnings of graduates.
+Job Center staff must ensure that student/ITA participants are provided career orientation and apprised of how to view consumer information; where to apply their ITA funding; for what types of training; in what likely occupations; and how to compare a given training provider with another regarding successful placements and earnings of graduates.